EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This document uses terminology from {{I-D.ietf-ace-coap-est}} which in turn is based on {{RFC7030}} and, in turn, on {{RFC5272}}.

-# OSCORE, Key Establishment and Authentication
+# OSCORE and Authenticated Key Establishment
 EST-oscore clients and servers MUST perform mutual authentication before EST-oscore functions and services can be accessed.
-Before the initial enrollment the client MUST be configured with an Implicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authenticate the server.
+Prior to the initial enrollment the client MUST be configured with an Implicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authenticate the server.
 During the initial enrollment the client SHOULD populate its Explicit TA database and use it for subsequent authentications.
-During all interactions with the EST server, the client MUST authenticate the server.
-While the original EST specification {{RFC7030}} allows the client to perform certain actions without being authenticated by the server, this specification requires that the client MUST be authenticated for all functions.

 The EST-coaps specification {{I-D.ietf-ace-coap-est}} only supports certificate-based authentication during the DTLS handshake between the EST-coaps server and the client.
-This specification supports additional methods, listed in {{operational}} to perform key establishment and endpoint authentication.
+This specification replaces the DTLS handshake with the certificate-based EDHOC key exchange protocol but provides additional authenticated methods in the {{alternative-auth}}

 The {{RFC5272}} specification describes proof-of-identity as the ability of an endpoint, i.e., client, to prove its possession of a private key which is linked to a certified public key.
 Additionally, the RFC details how to use channel-binding information (extracted from the underlying TLS layer) to link the proof-of-identity to a proof-of-possession.
 A proof-of-possession is generated by the client when it signs the PKCS#10 Request during the enrollment phase.
 Connection-based proof-of-possession is OPTIONAL for EST-oscore clients and servers.
-When it is desired, a set of actions are required which depend on the underlying key establishment and authentication method.
+In case of certificate-based EDHOC key establishment, a set of actions are required which are further described below.

 ## EDHOC   {#edhoc}
-When using the EDHOC key establishment protocol to populate the OSCORE security context, the endpoints can use either raw public keys (RPK), pre-shared keys (PSK), or public key certificates to perform mutual authentication.
-During the initial enrollment at least one of the aforementioned types of cryptographic material MUST be available in the Implicit TA database.
-When the EST-oscore client issues a request to the /crts endpoint of the EST server, it SHALL return either a bag of certificates, a set of PSKs or a set of RPKs to be installed in the Explicit TA database.
+The EST-oscore client and server use the EDHOC key establishment protocol to populate the OSCORE security context.
+The endpoints MUST use public key certificates to perform mutual authentication.
+During the initial enrollment the Implicit TA database MUST contain certificates capable of authenticating the EST-oscore server.
+When the EST-oscore client issues a request to the /crts endpoint of the EST server, it SHALL return a bag of certificates to be installed in the Explicit TA database.

-The cryptographic material used for EST-oscore client authentication corresponds to the chosen EDHOC authentication method.
-This can either be
+The cryptographic material used for EST-oscore client authentication can either be

- * previously issued certificates, PSKs or RPKs (e.g., existing cryptographic material issued by the EST server); this could be a common case for simple re-enrollment of clients.
+ * previously issued certificates (e.g., an existing certificate issued by the EST server); this could be a common case for simple re-enrollment of clients.
- * previously installed certificates, PSKs or RPKs (e.g., installed by the manufacturer).
-Manufacturer installed cryptographic material is expected to have a very long life, as long as the device, but under some conditions could expire.
+ * previously installed certificates (e.g., installed by the manufacturer).
+Manufacturer installed certificates are expected to have a very long life, as long as the device, but under some conditions could expire.
 In that case, the server MAY authenticate a client certificate against its trust store although the certificate is expired ({{sec-cons}}).

  When desired the client can use the EDHOC-Exporter API to extract channel-binding information and provide a connection-based proof-of possession.
 Channel-binding information is obtained as follows